taplytics/Taplytics-Android-SDK/README.md

   This import may cause conflicts with your existing dependencies.
 So, if you see an error during the build step that says: `‘Multiple dex files define…’`, then you can exclude the conflicting libraries the following ways:

+    // You can exclude by artifact name exclude module: ‘support-v4’

   Example: the conflicting library is the v4 support library:

+    // Or, you can exclude by group exclude group: 'com.google.support'

   Underneath `transitive=true':

-    //You can exclude by artifact name
-      exclude module: ‘support-v4’

-    //Or, you can exclude by group
-      exclude group: 'com.google.support'

-    //Or, you can exclude by group and artifact exclude group: 'com.google.support', module: ‘support-v4’
+    // Or, you can exclude by group and artifact exclude group: 'com.google.support', module: ‘support-v4’